iO-Academy/2021-jan-mintd-banking-app/README.md

 5. open a new terminal window
 6. cd /api
 6. npm install
-7. npm run
+7. npm start
-8 check http://localhost:3000/ in browser for frontend
+8. check http://localhost:3000/ in browser for frontend
 9. check http://localhost:9000/ in browser for backend

-using React, Express, React-bootstrap, bootstrap and MongoDB
+## Using React, Express, React-bootstrap, bootstrap and MongoDB

-DB info
+### DB info

-db name = mintd
+- db name = mintd
-db channel = 27017
+- db channel = 27017
-username: root
+- username: root
-password: password
+- password: password

+in mongoDB :-

+1. create a db named "mintd"
+2. create a document called "users"